-The award is named in honor of Frank Rosenblatt, who is widely regarded as one of the founders of neural networks.
-Basing his research on study of fly vision, he developed the single-layer input layer and an output layer of neural cells.
+The award is named in honor of Frank Rosenblatt who is widely regarded as one of the founders of neural networks.
+Basing his research on the study of fly vision, he developed the single-layer input layer and an output layer of neural cells.
 Frequent presentation of a pattern or patterns resulted in changes in the input to output connections, facilitating future recognition of these patterns, or memory.
 His work influenced and even anticipated many modern neural network approaches.

 Recipient selection is administered through the Technical Field Awards Council of the IEEE Awards Board.

 Presented to: An individual, multiple recipients, or a team of not more than three